floresbakker/OntoMermaid/README.md

 17. A property that is a subPropertyOf another property (rdfs:subPropertyOf)
 18. A property that is an equivalentProperty to another property (owl:equivalentProperty)

-Still to do:
+### To do:

 19. owl:disjointUnionOf
 20. owl:disjointWith
 21. owl:AllDisjointProperties
 22. owl:AllDisjointClasses
+23. owl:FunctionalProperty
+24. owl:InverseFunctionalProperty
-23. AnnotationProperty
+25. AnnotationProperty
-24. owl:Axiom
+26. owl:Axiom
-25. NodeShape
+27. NodeShape
-26. PropertyShape
+28. PropertyShape

+And testing and solving the many expected issues when processing other ontologies.
+Work in progress.

 ### Example